Iron Dog Suicide Prevention Campaign

 - Need help?
 Get help.

 “Life is a team effort!” the cards and posters say.
 Iron Dog racers ride as teams because it makes sense to use the buddy system when covering 2,000 rough, remote miles.
-All of us hit rough patches in life – if you need help, call Careline at 1-877-266-HELP (4357).
+All of us hit rough patches in life – if you need help, call Careline at 1-877-266-HELP (4357) anytime, or text 4help to 839863 most evenings.

 Special thanks to the Department of Health and Social Services for printing the cards and posters, and our partners at the Iron Dog Race.